-- Select Verify Disk to begin the checking your disk
+- Select Verify Disk to begin checking your disk.

 Solution 2: Run fsck

 This is used to verify system files and fix any corruption.
-Running this trouble-shooter should be done through command prompt.
+Running this trouble-shooter should be done through the command prompt.
 It may sound complicated and technical, but don’t let it.
-Just follow the instructions below and you should be fine.
+Just follow the instructions below, and you should be fine.

 - You will enter the command prompt, where you are required to type “/sbin/fsck-fy”

-- This command will verify and repair corruptions if any.
-Once the process is complete, type “exit” to exit from the command prompt.
+- This command will verify and repair corruption once the process is complete.
+Type exit to exit from the command prompt.

 Now start your Mac as usual and try running Bootcamp.
 This should resolve the issue for you.
 If it doesn’t, proceed to the next step.